 When opening a data file from an array-based datalogger, you will be given the option of loading an FSL (Final Storage Label) file.
-The FSL file will be used to provide column headings.
-(The .FSL file is created when a datalogger program is compiled in Edlog or ShortCut.)
+The FSL file will be used

 If a data file is opened that contains multiple arrays, the entire data file will be opened in one window.
 In addition, each array will be opened in a separate window.
 The window containing the entire data file is for viewing only.
 Data must be graphed from the individual array windows.